 - 1. What is Management Information System? - 2.
-What are the components of an information system? - 3.
-Distinguish between data and information . - 4.
-Describe the three levels of information in managerial level. - 5.
-What do you meant by competitive advantage?
+Define Information. - 3.
+List the components of Information system - 4.
+What is structured information? - 5.
+What is unstructured information? - 6.
+What are the components of an information system? - 7.
+Distinguish between data and information. - 8.
+Describe the three levels of information in managerial level. - 9.
+What do you meant by competitive advantage? - 10.
+What is MIS Structure?